 The observed flexibility in timing of population-level transition from foraging to migration is related to phenology of the primary driver of ocean productivity in this ecosystem, biologically effective upwelling.
 Specifically, years with an earlier onset, later peak, and greater total accumulation of biologically effective upwelling in the study region are characterized by later transition to migration (Fig. 4).
-These results, alongside the lack of a relationship between timing of transition to migration and late-season upwelling magnitude (BEUTI{LUMI}; Fig. S4), indicate that upwelling characteristics both before and during blue whales' arrival on foraging grounds play a greater role in determining timing of foraging and migration than upwelling dynamics during the period of blue whale presence alone.
-Further, the lack of a relationship between timing of transition to migration and the end date of upwelling accumulation is unsurprising given that blue whales initiate the population-level transition to migration before the final date of seasonal upwelling accumulation (BEUTI{END}; Fig. S4).
-While these trends hold for the range of upwelling scenarios observed during the study period, it is worth noting that these results are derived from a relatively small sample size (six years), covering only a subset of historically-observed upwelling conditions in the CCLME (Fig. 3B).
-While we observed substantial variability in upwelling magnitude during the study period (nearly a twofold difference in total upwelling magnitude between the weakest and strongest upwelling years), only weak to moderatelystrong cumulative upwelling occurred in Monterey Bay over 2015-2020 (Fig. 3B).
+These results, alongside the lack of a relationship between timing of transition to migration and late-season upwelling magnitude (BEUTI{LUMI}; Fig. S4D), indicate that upwelling characteristics both before and during blue whales' arrival on foraging grounds play a greater role in determining timing of foraging and migration than upwelling dynamics during the period of blue whale presence alone.
+Further, the lack of a relationship between timing given that blue whales initiate the population-level transition to migration before the final date of seasonal upwelling accumulation (BEUTI{END}; Fig. S4C).
+These trends hold for the range of upwelling scenarios observed during the study period, but it is worth noting that these results are derived from a relatively small sample size (six years), covering only a subset of historicallyobserved upwelling conditions in the CCLME (Fig. 3B).
+Whereas we observed substantial variability in upwelling magnitude during the study period (nearly a twofold difference in total upwelling magnitude between the weakest and strongest upwelling years), only weak to moderately-strong cumulative upwelling occurred in Monterey Bay over 2015-2020 (Fig. 3B).
 Extremely strong upwelling can lead to offshore advection, causing offshore transport of planktonic organisms (Bakun et al., 2015; García-Reyes & Largier, 2012), and leading to lower zooplankton abundance (Harvey et al., 2021).
-This potential consequence of strong upwelling would be particularly important along the shelf break, where the combination of bathymetric and oceanographic features are amenable to the dense krill aggregations on which blue whales depend during their intensive summer foraging (Benoit-Bird et al., 2019; Cade et al., 2021).
+This potential consequence of strong upwelling would be particularly important along the shelf break, where the combination of bathymetric and oceanographic features are amenable to the dense krill aggregations on which blue whales depend during their intensive summer foraging (Benoit-Bird et al., 2019; Cade, Seakamela, et al., 2021).
 Continued monitoring of this population's behavioral phenology during years of strong to extreme upwelling will provide greater insight into whether or not the relationships between ecosystem phenology and blue whale behavior extend to years characterized by stronger upwelling conditions and associated offshore advection of krill prey.